danpaul81/tanzu_terraform_aws/README.md

 This terraform script deploys a bootstrap vm in AWS EC2 and then deploys a Tanzu Community Edition (TCE) Management Cluster and a TCE Guest Cluster

-It also places yaml spec files on the bootstrap node to deploy px-enterprise
+It also places customized yaml spec files on the bootstrap node to deploy px-enterprise

 ## 1. create Cloud Formation Stack
-If it not already exists you need to create a Tanzu cloud formation stack "tkg-cloud-vmware-com" in your AWS Account 'aws cloudformation create-stack --capabilities CAPABILITY_NAMED_IAM --stack-name tkg-cloud-vmware-com --template-body file://cloud-formation.json'
+If it not already exists you need to create a Tanzu cloud formation stack "tkg-cloud-vmware-com" in your AWS Account

+'''
+`aws cloudformation create-stack --capabilities CAPABILITY_NAMED_IAM --stack-name tkg-cloud-vmware-com --template-body file://cloud-formation.json`
+''''

 If this not exists deployment will fail.